Medical science publishing: A slow-motion train wreck

 Furthermore, it may be noted that the corporate publishers have made quite a success of devolving even more of the work onto academics: for instance, a friend told me it took a whole working day to submit a paper to the online computerized system of a major journal (and that person was on the editorial board of that very journal), and that is just the start.
-I estimate that, for my last few reviews, only 10-20% of the total time taken was writing the actual paper: the rest was stuffing about with the journal and its procedures.
+I estimate that, for my last few reviews, only 10-20% of the total time taken was drafting the actual paper: the rest was stuffing about with the journal and its procedures.
 Post-archiving assessment would save a great deal of time.

 A post-publication, post-archiving, assessment of the value of work has already emerged automatically from the cross correlation of information that is compiled.
 It needs to be formalized, augmented, fine-tuned, and organized.
 Google know what you have looked at, and for how long, and in what part of a physique you prefer the curves or bulges in the objects of your adoration to be; so, it is possible to automatically register the expertise and the viewing predilections of any researcher or reader, and compute a metric to judge work, weighed according to their status and expertise.
 The citation index is merely a first crude and clumsy step in this direction: for instance, it does not factor in whether the paper was cited for good reasons or bad reasons, or self-cited.
 Neither does it take account of whether the citation was related to a substantial paper by a reputable researcher in the field, or just in a letter to a journal.
 It could be more sophisticated.
-Those deficiencies can be corrected and it is illogical to tolerate their continuance: corporate publishers have little motivation to foster such improvements, nor do they choose to pay for that expertise: why would they?
-There is a rapidly expanding literature dealing with this (2).
-It is rather too complex to discuss in detail here, but a recent Ph D. thesis provides much background, detail, and analysis (4).
+Those deficiencies can be corrected, it is illogical to tolerate their continuance.
+Corporate publishers have little motivation to foster such improvements, nor do they choose to pay for that expertise: why would they?
+There is a rapidly expanding literature dealing with this .
+It is rather too complex to discuss in detail here, but a recent Ph D. thesis provides much background, detail, and analysis .

-Post-archiving assessment already exists and works well; it works for mathematics, physics, and computer science (54): they post pre- and post-review versions of their work on servers such as arXiv at about $10 per article.
+Post-archiving assessment already exists and works well; it works for mathematics, physics, and computer science : they post pre- and post-review versions of their work on servers such as arXiv at about $10 per article.
 Systems of community post-archiving review can be added on top of any computer algorithms that are used.
 One major benefit of this system is that it focusses on the paper, not a journal.
-Indeed, it may be apparent that journals, as a physical entity, and as most people know and understand them, are teetering on the brink of obsolescence: they are redundant artefacts of ‘paper-processing’.
+Indeed, journals, as a physical entity, and as most people know and understand them, are teetering on the brink of obsolescence: they are redundant artefacts of ‘paper-processing’.
 Now that we know the genetic code of all organisms, the ‘tree-of-life’, based essentially on morphology, has been superseded.
 The same is so of journals.
-That is because the indexing systems, which can cope with every single word in the whole article (like reading the whole genetic code), represent a much more sophisticated categorisation of papers than their assignment to one or other journal in a somewhat arbitrarily defined ‘discipline’.
+That is because the indexing systems, which can cope with every single word in the entire article (like reading the whole genetic code), represent a much more sophisticated categorisation of papers than their assignment to one or other journal in a somewhat arbitrarily defined ‘discipline’.

 There is also a considerable time-saving for researchers in this kind of system because they will no longer have to spend huge amounts of time, writing and rewriting, formatting and reformatting, papers, as they go through the process of offering them to different journals and dealing with referees’ comments.
 Such savings extend to other aspects, such as referees time, grant applications, etc. Many parts of the current systems, inherited from hardcopy journals, are inefficient and time-wasting for researchers, especially because journals are adept at devolving work onto other people (i.e. academics) to save themselves money.